Would it surprise you to know that the meanest people are just hurt, and controlled by who and what they fear?

 It’s how the Universe operates, or as Harv would say, “When we accept things as they are instead of resisting, things seem to work in our favor.”

-Understand that our responses to specific issues and fear are subconscious, but it’s a practice.
+Understand that our responses to specific issues and fears are subconscious, but it’s a practice.

 How can one change their subconscious?

-Consciously assemble a method for handling intense or stressful situations, i.e, “The next time a person raises his voice, I’m going to respond like this,” - this helps you to consciously create a unique and useful method.
+Consciously assemble a method for handling intense or stressful situations, i.e. “The next time a person raises his voice, I’m going to respond like this,” - this helps you to consciously create a unique and useful method, he adds.

 You must consciously let it be first.